Things you can’t do with the Windows 11 taskbar

 There are many things to like about the Windows 11 taskbar, but some limitations are bound to frustrate people.
 For example, IT professionals and power users will miss some things you could do on Windows 10, like dragging files on the taskbar to open them in a specific app or the ability to move the taskbar to another side of the screen.
 How about you?
 What do you think?
 Are there other things you don’t like about the taskbar from Windows 11?
 Comment using the options available below and share your perspective.

-Discover: Productivity Appearance and Personalization Blog Ease of Access Windows
+Discover: Productivity Accessibility Blog Personalization Windows